 The theft of wireless devices, particularly smartphones, is sharply on the rise across the country, according to many published reports.
 The high resale value of these high-tech phones and the personal information contained on the device that could be used by identity thieves has made smartphones a prime target for robbers.
 Here's how you can better protect yourself, your device and the data it contains, along with instructions on what to do if your device is lost or stolen.

 How to Safeguard Yourself Against Wireless Device Theft

 - Consider your surroundings and use your device discreetly at locations in which you feel unsafe.

 - Never leave your device unattended in a public place.
 Don't leave it visible in an unattended car; lock it up in the glove compartment or trunk.

-- Write down the device’s make, model number, serial number and unique device identification number (either the International Mobile Equipment Identifier (IMEI) or the Mobile Equipment Identifier (MEID) number).
-The police may need this informattion if the device is stolen or lost.
+- Write down the device's make, model number, serial number and unique device identification number – either the International Mobile Equipment Identifier (IMEI), the Mobile Equipment Identifier (MEID) number or the Electronic Serial Number (ESN) – which you may find in your device settings or printed on a label affixed to your device underneath the battery.
+The police may need this information if the device is stolen or lost.

 - Review your warranty or service agreement to find out what will happen if your phone is stolen or lost.
 If the policy is not satisfactory, you may wish to consider buying device insurance.

 How to Protect the Data on Your Phone

 - Establish a password to restrict access.
 Should your device be stolen or lost, this will help protect you from both unwanted usage charges and from theft and misuse of your personal data.

 - Install and maintain anti-theft software.